Last updated March 2021

 There seem to be a few issues which relate to the design of the couplings, and some other issues which perhaps come down to the quality of my stock or trackwork.
 The ‘features’ of the coupling design which seem unavoidable are:

 - when pushing vehicles around even a modest (prototypical scale) curve, the couplings will disengage, which is not a problem until you need to shunt in the opposite direction.
 At this point, unless the whole train is on a reasonably straight section of track, the train may become divided, necessitating some manual intervention to recouple the train.
 This is a particular problem with locos which have a long overhang, such that the rear of the loco swings outward on a curve, disengaging the coupling.

-- when shunting to couple one wagon in a siding of uncoupled wagons, there is a likelihood that the next wagon will couple itself - and then require manual uncoupling.
+- when coupling two vehicles together, a small force is required to overcome the resistance of the coupling.
+When shunting to couple to one wagon in a siding of uncoupled wagons, there is the possibility that instead of coupling to the wagon in question, this wagon may simply be propelled into the one behind - and then require manual uncoupling.

 The end result of the above is that AJ’s didn’t entirely solve the ‘big hand from the sky’ problem.

 One of the most frustrating issues was the occasional uncoupling of trains in motion - perhaps only one or two occurrences during a full day’s operation, but still too many.
 There seem to be several reasons for this:

 - a very slight change in level (for example from a cassette onto the layout).

 - a loco faltering very briefly, causing the vehicles to bunch up and take the tension off the couplings

 - no doubt some inaccuracies in my manufacture or adjustment of the couplings